menu

 Telecommuters are a relatively large percentage of the workforce: 8.24% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Rochester is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Rochester doesn't have a public transportation system that people use for their commute.

 The education level of Rochester citizens is very high relative to the national average among all cities (21.84%): 37.35% of adults in Rochester have a bachelor's degree or even advanced degree.